The Dlang Tour

 Compile & Run

-Make sure dub is installed and simply run this in
+Make sure dub is installed and simply run

 You might want to change the settings in